naldertown/les-roches-gite-cms/src/pages/index.md

       to a high end, we are looking forward to revisiting.
 Next time when we stay longer we would love to visit La Rochelle and Bordeaux
     author: Mel & Will Taylor - 2021
+  - quote: "My wife Melanie Taylor and I stayed at Les Roches Gite and were wonderfully hosted by Amanda and Graham.
+The Gite is so spacious and the beds are so comfy and everything is in place for relaxing, walking, cycling, water sports and so much more in this beautiful area of France.
+      Poitier is a wonderful city and the easiest airport I've ever flown in and out of.
+Roads to the Gite are so easy and direct with little traffic.
+I guess we should thank the Romans for the road, but the history and story of this area are legend.
+Richard the Lionheart's or Coeur de Lion's mother was from Poitier and we visited Eleanor of Aquitaine's palace and Cathedral, walked by the river and had lunch at the delightful Maurice's Restaurant.
+On arrival at the Gite we took full advantage of the opportunity of the welcome pack, so there was no need for any last minute shopping on the date of arrival.
+French bread, Wine, beers, Jam, Coffee and dairy etc. all sourced from local producers were provided for a very reasonable cost.
+We also took advantage of Amanda's outstanding menu they have available for lazy evenings where we didn't want to cook or eat out.
+      The Chicken, Leek and rosemary pie were baked and delivered to us and the food was sheer perfection.
+Bikes are available for leisurely cycle rides to nearby Chaunay, for Coffee or a beer at the Cafe des Sports and there's also football pitches and tennis courts for the family.
+There's so much to visit and see in the car, as the Gite is so central.
+Verteuil Sur Charente is just stunning and shouldn't be missed.
+The place is picture perfect and Kayak heaven.
+Bordeaux, Cognac, Limoges and La Rochelle are within easy drives along effortless roads through stunning scenery.
+When we finally got time to just be in the moment at the Gite, sun kissed afternoons at the Gites pool and terrace area couldn't have been better.
+What an absolutely stunning place.
+We'll be back! "
+    author: William Taylor - October 2021
 ---